brian-team/brian2/docs_sphinx/developer/GSL.rst

 However, doing this translation in the stateupdater would mean that Brian has to deal with variable descriptions that contain array accessing: something that for example sympy doesn't do.
-Because we still want to use Brian's existing parsing and checking mechanisms, we needed to find a way to describe the abstact code with only 'normal' variable names.
+Because we still want to use Brian's existing parsing and checking mechanisms, we needed to find a way to describe the abstract code with only 'normal' variable names.
 Our solution is to replace the ``y[0]``, ``f[0]``, etc. with a 'normal' variable name that is later replaced just before the final code generation (in the `GSLCodeGenerator`).